Web Analytics

 • Operating Systems: Linux, macOS, and Microsoft Windows

-• Programming Languages: Python, R, Bash, EPIC (General Electric (GE) Healthcare's C-based MRI pulse sequence programming language)
+• Programming Languages: Python, R, Matlab, Bash, EPIC (General Electric (GE) Healthcare's C-based MRI pulse sequence programming language)

 • Packages and Libraries: Pandas, NumPy, PyDicom, SciPy, Matplotlib, Tidyverse, ggplot2, Seaborn, fastai, TensorFlow-Keras, PyTorch, nbdev